 In 2015, the LIGO--Virgo collaboration (LVC) announced the first direct detection of gravitational waves (GWs) emitted by the merger of a binary black hole (BBH, \citealt{abbottGW150914,abbottastrophysics,abbottO1}).
 In the first and second observing runs (hereafter, O1 and O2), nine additional BBHs and one binary neutron star (BNS) mergers were detected \citep{abbottO2,abbottO2popandrate}.
 In addition, \cite{zackay2019}, \cite{udall2019}, \cite{venumadhav2020} and \cite{nitz2020} claim several additional BBH candidates, based on an independent analysis of the O1 and O2 LVC data.

-Four more events have already been reported from the third observing run (O3): the second BNS merger (GW190425, \citealt{abbottGW190425}), the first BBH with unequal mass components (GW190412, \citealt{abbottGW190412}), the most massive BBH merger ever observed (GW190521, \citealt{abbottGW190521,abbottGW190521astro}) and GW190814, whose secondary mass might be either the lightest black hole (BH) or the most massive neutron star (NS) ever observed \citep{abbottGW190814}.
-Furthermore, we expect that the total number of detections during O3 will significantly increase our current pool of detections\footnote{\url{gracedb.ligo.org}}.
-This trend should further continue on with the improvement of current GW detectors and the upcoming third generation of GW detectors \citep{kalogera2019}, Einstein Telescope \citep{punturo2010} and Cosmic Explorer \citep{reitze2019}.
+The release of GWTC-2 has drastically increased the number of detections with 39 new GW events detected during the first part of the third observing run (hereafter O3a, \citealt{gwtc2}).
+Among these new detections, a number of special events have been reported including the second BNS merger (GW190425, \citealt{abbottGW190425}), the first BBH with unequal mass components (GW190412, \citealt{abbottGW190412}), the most massive BBH merger ever observed (GW190521, \citealt{abbottGW190521,abbottGW190521astro}) and GW190814, whose secondary mass might be either the lightest black hole (BH) or the most massive neutron star (NS) ever observed \citep{abbottGW190814}.
+This upward trend in the number of detections should further continue on with the improvement of current GW detectors and the upcoming third generation of GW detectors \citep{kalogera2019}, Einstein Telescope \citep{punturo2010} and Cosmic Explorer \citep{reitze2019}.

-As a result of this increase in the number of detections, we are now capable of putting some constraints not only on single sources parameters, but on the whole population of compact objects \citep{abbottO2popandrate, roulet2019}.
-This gives us a unique opportunity to address some open questions on the astrophysics of these objects \citep{stevenson2017b,mandel2018,gerosa2017,fishbach2017,fishbach2018,fishbach2020,bouffanais2019,callister2020}.
+As a result of this increase in the number of detections, we are now capable of putting constraints not only on single sources parameters, but on the whole population of compact objects \citep{abbottO2popandrate,gwtc2_pop, roulet2019}.
+This gives us a unique opportunity to address some open questions on the astrophysics of these objects \citep{stevenson2017,mandel2018,gerosa2017,fishbach2017,fishbach2018,fishbach2020,bouffanais2019,callister2020}.